Rev. Olav Kitchen is celebrating his 43th year as an Ordained Minister.

 Olav was born in Chengtu, China where his parents were missionaries.
 His father had been in China since 1920, where he was manager of the United Church Mission Press.
 His mother, was a medical missionary from the Evangelical Lutheran Church of Norway.
 After being forced out of China, the family came to Ontario.
 Olav grew up in Orono, Ontario and Niagara Falls, Ontario.
 He earned a B.A., degree at Acadia University, Nova Scotia, in 1973, before enrolling at Emmanuel College, Toronto.
 He earned his M.Div. degree and was ordained by Hamilton Conference in 1976.
 He has ministered in Saskatchewan, Alberta and Southern Ontario.

-He is looking forward to working with the members of the Ruthven Pastoral Charge in serving Jesus on the pastoral charge and in the community.
+I enjoy working with the members of the Ruthven Pastoral Charge in serving Jesus on the pastoral charge and in the community.